 Here are some links to scryfall land searches to help find lands for each of this kind of manabase:

 Much the same as 3 color manabase, the expectations are about the same.
 There is one big caveat here, you will always have access to one good ramp color.
 This must form the predominant basic land color, and this ensures that your ramp spells can be mostly that color and ensure more reliable ramping.
+Its worth mentioning that its also not a good idea to have too many (if any) colorless only identity lands.

-Avoid utility lands as much as possible with a 5 color manabase.
+Avoid colorless utility lands as much as possible with a 5 color manabase.
 They help you the least in this break down, and are mostly just a hinderance.
 Fetches are very valuable and you definitely need to increase your basic totals as you can definitely play green ramp.
 In most cases, you want green to be your primary ramp color, so most of your basics should be forests to ensure you match your main ramping color.

 Having a good Mana Curve refers to the idea that you want a mix of low, medium or high costed cards.
 When determining a strategies mana curve, you will separate the cards into groups based on their mana value (mv).
 As a result of how the 8-by-8 system breaks up the deck into various strategy subsets, its actually much easier to manage the decks mana curve.
 Different types of strategies will also want to have different mana curve considerations.